Skip to content

 Example Three

-In a binary tree, search for all nodes with a value of \(7\) and return the paths from the root to these nodes, requiring that the paths do not contain nodes with a value of \(3\).
+In a binary tree, search for all nodes with a value of \(7\) and return the paths from the root to these nodes, with restriction that the paths do not contain nodes with a value of \(3\).

-To meet the above constraints, we need to add a pruning operation: during the search process, if a node with a value of \(3\) is encountered, it returns early, discontinuing further search.
+To meet the above constraints, we need to add a pruning operation: during the search process, if a node with a value of \(3\) is encountered, it aborts further searching down through the path immediately.
 The code is as shown:

 preorder_traversal_iii_compact.py